-The loser inside clinical trials was a placebo group using look-a-like NRT products.
-What the pharmaceutical industry would rather you not know is that the placebo gum or patch was often spiked with just enough nicotine to keep users in the tease and throws of withdrawal: not delivering enough to satisfy cravings, nor allowing them to get clean and move beyond peak withdrawal.
+The loser within clinical trials was a placebo group using look-a-like NRT products.
+What the pharmaceutical industry would rather you not know is that the placebo gum (1982) or placebo patch (1996, 1997, 2002) was often spiked with just enough nicotine to keep users in the tease and throws of withdrawal: not delivering enough to satisfy cravings, nor allowing them to get clean, begin re-sensitizing, and move beyond peak withdrawal.

 Studies not using active placebos were not blind as claimed.
 It's why active placebos were needed.
 Researchers knew that if participants were aware of their assignment, that the outcome would reflect expectations, not product worth.

 Smokers with lengthy quitting histories become experts at recognizing the onset of withdrawal.
-The few quality blinding integrity assessments shared in clinical studies show that 3 to 4 times as many placebo group members could correctly declare their randomized assignment as declared wrong, and could do so within 24-48 hours of quitting (peak withdrawal).
+The few quality blinding integrity assessments shared in clinical studies show that three (1997, 2005) to four (2009) times as many placebo group members could correctly declare their randomized assignment as declared wrong, and could do so within 24-48 hours of quitting (peak withdrawal).

 Would you have become frustrated if you'd joined a study hoping to receive weeks or months of free NRT, only to realize that you'd been given a placebo instead?
 So did many of them.

 Aside from frustration handing NRT victory by default, counseling, support and other study contacts were designed to at first foster successful dependency transfer from smoking to NRT, and then to gradually weaning NRT users off of nicotine.
 What the inactive placebo group needed and was deprived of was counseling, guidance and support tailored to the needs of someone abruptly ending nicotine use.